34041

 Selected Publications

-forthcoming Our Planetary Condition: Foundations for a Politics with the Earth. [with Frederic Hanusch, Liza B. Bauer, and Claus Leggewie].
-Cambridge, MA: The MIT Press.
+Hanusch, Frederic, Liza B. Bauer, Clemens Finkelstein, Claus Leggewie.
+Our Planetary Condition: Foundations for a Politics with the Earth.
+Cambridge, MA: The MIT Press, 2026 [forthcoming].

-2025 ‘Colonial Waves from Apia to Yap: Technoscientific Network Architectures of German Expansionism in Oceania’.
-In Architecture in Oceania (1840-1970): Para-Colonial Influences – Colonial Transactions – Postcolonial Legacies, ed.
-Michael Falser, 163-194.
-Leuven: Leuven University Press.
+———.
+‘Colonial Waves from Apia to Yap: Technoscientific Network Structures of German Expansionism in Oceania’.
+In Architecture in Oceania (1840-1970): Para-Colonial Influences – Colonial Transactions – Postcolonial Legacies, edited by Michael Falser, Leuven: Leuven University Press, 2025.

-2025 ‘The Vibration Sense: Pallaesthesia, Sensory Substitution Design, and the Reformation of a Sixth Sense in the Early Twentieth Century’.
-In The Routledge History of the Seneses, eds.
-Andrew Kettler and William Tullett, 165-189.
-New York: Routledge.
+———.
+‘The Vibration Sense: Pallaesthesia, Sensory Substitution Design, and the Reformation of a Sixth Sense in the Early Twentieth Century’.
+In The Routledge History of the Senses, edited by Andrew Kettler and William Tullett, New York: Routledge, 2025.

-2024 ‘Vibration als Phänomenotechnik in den Umweltkonzeptionen der Moderne’.
-In Wahrnehmungskräfte – Kräfte wahrnehmen, eds.
-Frank Fehrenbach, Laura Isengard, Gerd Micheluzzi and Cornelia Zumbusch, 391-420.
-Berlin: De Gruyter.
+———.
+‘Vibration als Phänomenotechnik in den Umweltkonzeptionen der Moderne’.
+In Wahrnehmungskräfte – Kräfte wahrnehmen: Dynamiken der Sinne in Wissenschaft, Kunst und Literatur, edited by Frank Fehrenbach, Laura Isengard, Gerd Micheluzzi and Cornelia Zumbusch, Berlin: De Gruyter, 2024.

-2022 ‘Vibe, c.
-1969: The Technicity of Operative Ambience in Jimi Hendrix’s Electric Lady Studios’.
-In The Sound of Architecture: Acoustic Atmospheres in Place, eds.
-Angeliki Sioli and Elisavet Kiourtsoglou, 71-86.
-Leuven: Leuven University Press.
+———.
+‘Vibe, c.1969: The Technicity of Operative Ambience in Jimi Hendrix’s Electric Lady Studios’.
+In The Sound of Architecture: Acoustic Atmospheres in Place, edited by Angeliki Sioli and Elisavet Kiourtsoglou, Leuven: Leuven University Press, 2022.

 Click here for Clemens’s CV, including a full list of publications.